nickpupp0/MESA-OS/README.md

 ---

-# 🟥 MESA-OS: Mars Environmental Systems Assistant
+# 🟥 MESA-OS: Martian Environmental Systems Assistant

 > *Internal Black Mesa Research Memo — Clearance Level 3 Required*

 Black Mesa scientists have recently embraced advances in machine learning and large language models to assist with routine research tasks.
-As part of an experimental rollout, the **Mars Environmental Systems Operating System (MESA-OS)** was deployed.
+As part of an experimental rollout, the **Martian Environmental Systems Operating System (MESA-OS)** was deployed.

 MESA-OS is a chatbot-style research assistant tasked with analyzing **Martian weather and environmental telemetry** using data from Black Mesa's collection lander on planet Mars.
 While the stated purpose is planetary science, the *real* objective is more experimental…